 - Craft a catchy and compelling title that will make readers want to click through and read your article.

-- Do keyword research to find relevant keywords and phrases on your chosen niche or topic.
-Use these within your posts, titles, and subheadings.
+- Do keyword research (not just Google searches) to find relevant keywords and phrases on your chosen niche or topic.
+Then, use these within your posts, titles, and subheadings.

 - Drop links to various reputable sports websites in your writing.